shapr/trynocular/Probabilities.md

 ```

 Currently, this key is chosen with a 12.5% probability.
 We will observe the
-*additional* coverage obtained by testing with this key.
-If it is more than
+test and determine its *benefit*  (The current idea is to base the benefit on
+code coverage from hpc, but this calculation makes no assumptions about the
+nature of the benefit.)
+If the benefit is greater than we have seen when
-we have seen when testing with other keys, then we want to increase the
+testing with other keys, then we want to increase the probability of generating
-probability of generating keys similar to this one, since it reaches lots of
+keys similar to this one.
-previously untested code.
 If it is less than we have typically seen, though,
 then we want to decrease the probability of generating keys like this one.

 # Choosing a new target probability for a key